 Steven Meier, MD is the Director of the Center for Progressive Sports Medicine & Orthopedic Surgery.
-His team of orthopedic surgeons and support staff of nurses are well versed in the ligaments of the knee joint and have performed numerous corrective surgeries on them.
+His team of orthopedic surgeons and support staff of nurses are well versed in the ligaments of the leg hinge joint and have performed numerous corrective Arthroscopic knee surgeries on them.

 If you believe you may have suffered a knee ligament injury and wish to seek treatment, contact us at (310) 777-7845 to schedule a consultation.